GregUtas/robust-services-core/docs/RSC-Articles.md

 ## The Repository

 RSC is an open-source framework for developing robust C++ applications.
-Its repository contains over 220K lines of code organized into static libraries.
+Its repository contains over 230K lines of code organized into static libraries.
-Each static library is implemented in its own namespace so that the layer that code belongs to will be clear.
+Each static library is implemented in its own namespace so that the layer to which code belongs will be clear.

 ## Downloading the Code